The Phillies’ 10 Most Memorable Games

 With six games to play, the Phillies led second-place Brooklyn by five games.
 But they lost the next five, and the Dodgers cut the lead to a single game going into Philadelphia’s final game of the season—at Brooklyn.

 With the Philadelphia rotation shattered by injury and Curt Simmons’ sudden draft call from the military, the Phillies had no choice but to go with young ace Robin Roberts—making his third start in five days.
 After failing to win in his previous three outings, Roberts was still looking for his 20th win of the year.
-Opposing him was Dodger star hurler Don Newcombe, seeking his 20th win.
+Opposing him was Dodgers star hurler Don Newcombe, seeking his 20th win.
 They both threw well and long enough to earn the victory.

 A scoreless game was finally broken in the top of the sixth as the Phillies struck first blood with Willie Jones’ two-out single to bring home Dick Sisler.
 But the Dodgers quickly evened things a half-frame later in highly bizarre fashion; Pee Wee Reese lofted a fly that hit the right-field screen atop the Ebbets Field scoreboard—and didn’t come down.
 Per the ground rules, it was declared a home run.